57blocks/website-article/articles/Soroban integration testing best practices/README.md

 ```

 **Toolset recommendations:** Use the official Soroban tools and SDKs:

-**- Soroban CLI:** for network management, snapshots, contract deploy/upgrade.
+- **Soroban CLI:** for network management, snapshots, contract deploy/upgrade.
-**- @stellar/soroban-client:** the JavaScript SDK for invoking contracts in tests.
+- **@stellar/soroban-client:** the JavaScript SDK for invoking contracts in tests.
 It provides SorobanRpc to send transactions.
-**- Test framework:** Mocha or Jest with an assertion library (Chai or built-in Jest assertions) works well for async contract calls.
+- **Test framework:** Mocha or Jest with an assertion library (Chai or built-in Jest assertions) works well for async contract calls.
-**- Resource profiler:** include @57blocks/stellar-resource-usage if you want resource usage reports.
+- **Resource profiler:** include @57blocks/stellar-resource-usage if you want resource usage reports.

 ### Step-by-Step: CLI + JavaScript Integration